Yimura/Scraper/README.md

 # Scraper
-A YouTube scraper that uses minimal dependencies.
+A YouTube scraper that uses no external packages.

 ## Why use this scraper?

-This scraper only uses the HTTPS package from NodeJS, no other dependencies required.
+This package only uses/imports one package which is "https which makes it incredibly lightweight.

-In general this scraper will perform up to several 100 milliseconds better than others, from testing "node-fetch" vs "https" we could already denote a difference of 300ms on average.
+Aside from that it's so much faster than any other NodeJS YouTube scraper package with requests being easily under 700 milliseconds!

 ## Options